permaweb/helix/src/views/Docs/DocsDetail/MD/upload-assets.md

 ## Upload single atomic assets

+- Select the "**Atomic Assets**" tab on the top right of the upload page.
 - Click **Select files to upload** and select the assets that you would like to upload.
 - Under **Actions** you can select **Edit title** and **Edit description** for each asset to be uploaded.
   Under the list of assets, the upload cost in Turbo Credits will be displayed.